Determinantal Sieving: Path, cycle and linkage problems

 \begin{theorem} \textsc{Colourful $(S,T)$-Linkage} for undirected graphs can be solved in randomized time $O^*(2^k)$ and polynomial space. \end{theorem}

 As Fomin et al.\ note, even the problem \textsc{Colourful $(s,t)$-Path} (being the case where $|S|=|T|=1$) has a multitude of applications.
-Among others, this implies solving \textsc{Long $(s,t)$-Path} and \textsc{Long Cycle} in time $O^*(2^k)$ -- i.e., in an undirected graph, find an $(s,t)$-path, respectively a cycle, of length \emph{at least} $k$ in time $O^*(2^k)$, and \textsc{$T$-Cycle} in time $O^*(2^{|T|})$, among other results.
+Among others, their result implies solving \textsc{Long $(s,t)$-Path} and \textsc{Long Cycle} in time $O^*(2^k)$ -- i.e., in an undirected graph, find an $(s,t)$-path, respectively a cycle, of length \emph{at least} $k$ in time $O^*(2^k)$, and \textsc{$T$-Cycle} in time $O^*(2^{|T|})$.
 All of these improve on or match the previous state of the art.

-Fomin et al.\ also consider the more general setting of \emph{frameworks}.
+Fomin et al.\ also consider the more general setting of \emph{frameworks}, as defined by Lov\'asz (and previously known as \emph{pregeometric graphs} or \emph{matroid graphs})~\cite{FominGKSS24,Lovasz1977,LovaszGeomBook2019}.
 Let $G=(V,E)$ be an undirected graph and $M=(V,\cI)$ a matroid over the vertex set of $G$.
 Let $S, T \subseteq V$ and let $k$ be an integer.
-Fomin et al.\ show that if $M$ is represented over a finite field of order $q$, then an $(S,T)$-linkage of rank at least $k$ in $M$ can be found in time $O^*(2^{p+O(k^2 \log (k+q))})$~\cite{FominGKSS23soda}.
+Fomin et al.\ show that if $M$ is represented over a finite field of order $q$, then an $(S,T)$-linkage of rank at least $k$ in $M$ can be found in time $O^*(2^{p+O(k^2 \log (k+q))})$~\cite{FominGKSS24}.
 We note that if $M$ is represented over a field of characteristic 2, then we get a significant speedup over their algorithm.

-\begin{restatable}{theorem}{linkageframework} Given an undirected graph $G=(V,E)$, a matroid $M$ over $V$ represented over a field of characteristic 2, sets $S, T \subseteq V$ and an integer $k$, in randomized time $O^*(2^k)$ and polynomial space we can find a perfect $(S,T)$-linkage in $G$ which has rank at least $k$ in $M$. \end{restatable}
+\begin{restatable}{theorem}{linkageframework} \RestateRemark Given an undirected graph $G=(V,E)$, a matroid $M$ over $V$ represented over a field of characteristic 2, sets $S, T \subseteq V$ and an integer $k$, in randomized time $O^*(2^k)$ and polynomial space we can find a perfect $(S,T)$-linkage in $G$ which has rank at least~$k$~in~$M$. \end{restatable}

-Theorem~\ref{thm:k-st-linkage} follows from Theorem~\ref{thm:st-linkage-framework} by an appropriate matroid construction.
-Let $M=(V, \cI)$ be the linear matroid with a representation where each vertex $v \in V$ is associated with the $c(v)$-th $n$-dimensional unit vector $e_{c(v)}$.
+Theorem~\ref{thm:k-st-linkage} follows from Theorem~\ref{thm:st-linkage-framework} by letting $M$ be a partition matroid.
+Concretely, let $M=(V, \cI)$ be the linear matroid with a representation where each vertex $v \in V$ is associated with the $c(v)$-th $n$-dimensional unit vector $e_{c(v)}$.
 Then a linkage has rank at least $k$ if and only if it visits vertices of at least $k$ different colours.

-We note that \emph{directed} variants of the above results are excluded, as it is NP-hard to find a directed $(s,t)$-path with even two distinct colours (see Fomin et al.~\cite{FominGKSS23soda}).
+We note that \emph{directed} variants of the above results are excluded, as it is NP-hard to find a directed $(s,t)$-path with even two distinct colours (see Fomin et al.~\cite{FominGKSS24}).